Freeze drying: Advantages

 Freeze-drying is viewed as the optimal method of choice for dehydration of food because of the preservation of quality, meaning characteristics of the food product such as aroma, rehydration, and bioactivity, are noticeably higher compared to foods dried using other techniques.

 Shelf-life extension

 Shelf-life extension results from low processing temperatures in conjunction with rapid transition of water through sublimation.
 With these processing conditions, deterioration reactions, including nonenzymic browning, enzymatic browning, and protein denaturation, are minimized.
 When the product is successfully dried, packaged properly, and placed in ideal storage conditions the foods have a shelf life of greater than 12 months.

 Re-hydration

 If a dried product cannot be easily or fully re-hydrated, it is considered to be of lower quality.
-Because if the final freeze dried product is porous, complete re-hydration can occur in the food.
+If the final freeze dried product is porous, complete re-hydration can occur in the food.
 This signifies greater quality of the product and makes it ideal for ready-to-eat instant meals.